tektsu/entanglement/README.md

 # Entanglement

 Entanglement exists as an experiment in generative art.
 It is a library for drawing [Zentangles](https://zentagle.com) using the [p5.js library](https://p5js.org/) as well as the [p5.collide2d library](https://github.com/bmoren/p5.collide2D).
 It is in its very early stages so far, and can only draw a few tangles.
+Also, you may expect breaking changes for the foreseeable future as the features are tweaked.

 The goal of Entanglement is to duplicate Zentangle patterns, which are normally hand-drawn.
 Therefore, there are many random "imprefections" to simulate hand-drawn objects.